mairahz/Artemis-Blue/README.md

 ## Project Overview
 ### Project Description
 The purpose of this project is to build an outdoor GPS dead-reckoning with lorawan.
 It involves tracking a person using the Dragino Lorawan Module.
 A static beacon network will be created using the thing:52 for RSSI ranging and a dead-reckoning model with kalman filtering will be used.
 Lastly, a web dashboard viewer showing the current location will also be created.
+Scenarios that this project will be useful in would be for things such as tracking animals and tracking movements of a person.

 ### Key Performance Indicator
 The key performance indicators of the project would be:
-1. Able to send gps location data from the LoRaWAN gps tracker to the Dragino gateway without much packet loss, latency and jitter (QoS is used)
+1. Able to send gps location data, RSSI values and accelerometer data (longitude and latitude) from the mobile node to the LoRaWAN gps tracker
 2. Having a web dashboard viewer showing the general location of the person
 3. At least be able to track a person in a 10 x 10 m outdoor area
-4. Working static beacon network that is able to receive location data from the LoRaWAN gps tracker
+4. Able to send data from the LoRaWAN gps tracker to the LoRaWAN gateway
 5. Dead-reckoning model with kalman filtering works and is able to narrow down location of a person

 ### System Overview